ARMmbed/mbed-webapp-example/README.md

 ### Requirements
 - Java 8
 - Maven 3.x
-- mbed Device Server (mDS) - where the example application connects to.
+- mDS - where the example application connects to

 ### Build: